wweatherall/ghostsofdone/index.md

 - [ ] This is a test of this part

+This si the javascript stuff

 <script>document.write(new Date().getFullYear()-13);</script>

 and <script>document.write(new Date().getFullYear()-12);</script>.
 <p><script>document.write( new Date().getFullYear() );</script>
     <script type="text/javascript">document.write( new Date().getFullYear() );</script></p>
+This is the javascript stuff

 I hope this works.